jkramp/fetch-queue/README.md

-``

 ## License

-fetch-queue is licensed under the GPLv3.
+fetch-queue is licensed under the MIT.
 See [License.txt](./License.txt)

 ---